Mizrahi music

-Mizrahi music (מוזיקה מזרחית muzika mizrachit /he/, "Eastern music/Oriental music") refers to a music genre in Israel that combines elements from the Middle East, North Africa, and Europe; and is mostly performed by Israelis of Mizrahi Jewish descent.
+Mizrahi music (מוזיקה מזרחית, /he/, lit.
+'Eastern music' or 'Oriental music') refers to a music genre in Israel that combines elements from the Middle East, North Africa, and Europe; and is mostly performed by Israelis of Mizrahi Jewish descent.
 It is usually sung in Modern Hebrew, or literary Hebrew.

 Emergence of Mizrahi music

 Background

 Mizrahi Jews who immigrated from the Arab countries have, over the last 50 years, created a unique musical style that combines elements of Arabic, Turkish, and Greek music.
 This is not to be confused with the New Hebrew Style, as the Mizrahi style is more spontaneous.

 After World War II, many Jewish families made Aliyah to the new state of Israel, founded in 1948.
 The Muzika Mizrahit movement started in the 1950s with homegrown performers in neighborhoods with a high concentration of Jews from Arab countries who would play at weddings and other events.
 They performed songs in Hebrew, but in an Arabic style, on traditional Arabic instruments—the oud, kanun, and the darbuka.
 In the 1960s, they added acoustic and electric guitar to their sound and so their sound became more eclectic.
 Vocalists usually decorated their singing with trills, and delivery was often nasal or guttural in sound.
 Intonation was typically Western, however; singers did not use the quartertone scales typical of Arabic music.
 Into the 1980s synthesizers and electronic instruments made their debut in Mizrahi music.

 The first Mizrahi artist of this era was the Moroccan-born Jo Amar, who through the 1950s and 1960s made several albums and songs contributing to the genre, mostly influenced by Moroccan music.
 Another notable if foreign artist that helped contribute to the young genre was Aris San, who helped popularise Greek music in Israel in the 1960s and 1970s with his distinct rock style on traditional Greek songs.

 Lyrics were originally texts taken from classic Hebrew literature, including poems by medieval Hebrew poets.
 Later they added texts by Israeli poets, and began writing original lyrics as well.
 An example is the song "Hanale Hitbalbela" (Hannale was confused), sung by Yizhar Cohen.
 The lyrics are by the modern Israeli poet and lyricist Natan Alterman, to a traditional tune.
 Singers also translated childhood favorites from Arabic to Hebrew and added electronics and a faster tempo.